Architecture of Costa Rica

 The architecture of Costa Rica includes remains from the pre-Columbian Era, all the way to modern buildings that form part of the nation's contemporary infrastructure.
-There is a unique architectural landscape present in Costa Rica that is reflective of the nation's history and vibrant culture.
 The nation encompasses an array of historical buildings from both the pre-colonial era and post-colonial era, such as Guayabo and the Basilica of Our Lady of the Angels.
 The contemporary architectural scene in Costa Rica has also captured global attention, exemplified by structures such as Casa Flotanta.
 Architecture in Costa Rica is reflective of the nation's environmental conservation policies.
 This is reflected in the distinctive and extensive presence of canopy bridges throughout the nation, constructed in the aim of preventing rainforest destruction.

 Background

-Costa Rica is renowned for its vivacious culture which encompasses Indigenous practises, Spanish colonial influences, and various immigrant cultural customs.
+Costa Rica is renowned for its vivacious culture which encompasses Indigenous practices, Spanish colonial influences, and various immigrant cultural customs.
 It is heavily influenced by the Spanish, due to the historic Spanish colonisation of the Americas in the 16th century.